briannebyer/FavouritePlaces/FavouritePlaces/Documentation/ReadMe.md

 I used an instance of the MKCoordinatorRegion, which is based off the place's long and lat values (also being set as the center of the map snippet).

 I realised that in DetailView, the reason why changes were not updating was due to not using onDisappear.
 Made sure to saveData().
 This fixed the issue, but I am still unable to see changes in ContentView.

+Back to the map in LocationView, commented code was uncommented and adjusted according to new use of class.
+In LocationViewModel, in order to use the class, we need to make an extension, so that lat and long of that class can be converted to Double.
+This will allow lat and long to be used for place's map.
+This is to also ensure they stay within the range of a realistic longitude and latitude.
+Able to see long and lat change when interacting with map.

+I need to be able to change the map according to the name and/or the lat/long when user is in editMode.
+Two functions will need to be made to handle changes..